liseda-lab/KGE_Predictions_GD/README.md

 # Predicting Gene-Disease Associations with Knowledge Graph Embeddings over Multiple Ontologies

-This repository provides a implementation described in the short paper: -link arXiv
+This repository provides a implementation described in the short paper: http://arxiv.org/abs/2105.04944